easlice/bandcamp-downloader/README.md

                         How long, in seconds, to wait before trying to download a file again after a failure.
 Defaults to '5'.
+  --include-hidden      Download items in your collection that have been marked as hidden.
+  --download-since DOWNLOAD_SINCE
+                        Only download items purchased on or after the given date.
+                        YYYY-MM-DD format, defaults to all items.
+  --dry-run             Don't actually download files, just process all the web data
+                        and report what would have been done.
   --verbose, -v
 ```